-On Tuesday, April 6, New York State marked the biggest expansion of COVID-19 vaccine eligibility to date.
-All individuals ages 16 and older who live, work, or study in New York State are eligible to receive the vaccine at clinics throughout the state.
+In May, New York State marked the biggest expansion of COVID-19 vaccine eligibility to date.
+All individuals ages 12 and older who live, work, or study in New York State are eligible to receive the vaccine at clinics throughout the state.

 Dr. Cynthia Christy, a pediatric infectious disease specialist with Rochester Regional Health, answers need-to-know questions for newly eligible individuals and their parents.

-Anyone age 16+ who lives, works, or studies in New York State is eligible to make a COVID-19 vaccination appointment throughout the state.
+Anyone over the age of 12 who lives, works, or studies in New York State is eligible to make a COVID-19 vaccination appointment throughout the state.

-Of the three COVID-19 vaccines approved for Emergency Use Authorization in the United States, the only one approved for individuals age 16 and 17 is the Pfizer/BioNTech vaccine.
+Of the three COVID-19 vaccines approved for Emergency Use Authorization in the United States, the only one approved for individuals over the age of 12 is the Pfizer/BioNTech vaccine.

 Individuals of this age should be sure to make their vaccine appointment at a clinic that is offering the Pfizer/BioNTech vaccine on the date and time of their appointment.